What you need to know to vote in Canada's federal election

 To properly vote, mark the circle beside the candidate you want to vote for.
 It can be an X or another mark to make it clear that is the candidate you want to vote for.

-If you are voting by special ballot (that includes voting by mail or at an Elections Canada office), you'll be given a ballot where you have to write in the name of the candidate you want to vote for.
+If you are voting by special ballot (that includes voting by mail), you'll be given a ballot where you have to write in the name of the candidate you want to vote for.
 If you write the party name down, it won't be counted.

 If you misspell the name of the candidate, your vote is at the discretion of the deputy returning officer.
 If the intent is clear — Elections Canada gives the example of spelling MacDonald instead of McDonald — then the vote will most likely still be counted.